No Daddy’s In The Room, Please

 I’m sure you are mature enough to handle this.
 You probably caught your firstborn child in your rough, manly hands and then nuzzled him/her against your chiseled, manly chest while giving your gorgeous wife a postnatal foot massage.
 It’s not you I’m worried about.

-Truth be told, my mouth quivers like jello every time I slip the “V” word in public.
-So help me out here and pretend your supersecret Batman pager went off and slip out quietly.
+Truth be told, I’d just be more comfortable if I could talk with my fellow mamas alone for a few minutes.
+So help me out here and pretend your supersecret Batman pager went off and slip out quietly, okay?

 Wait, Why Does This Matter Again?